gzelesco/maudit/README.md

 - Virtual environment creation

 ### Download Package
-You can clone this directory directly using Git or download it manually and unzip by clicking on "<>Code" -> "Download ZIP" on this page.
+You can clone this directory directly using Git or download it manually and unzip by clicking on `<>Code -> Download ZIP` on this page.

 ### Set up Virtual Environment and Install Required Packages
 1. Open a terminal or command prompt.